jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 mkdir 21-rc-test
 ```

-This will ensure you aren't using any new data and that you an easily access it.
+This will ensure you aren't using any old data and that you an easily access it.
 We'll nuke it when this is all over.

 ---